|

 working Fialka, be careful not to lose it.

-The image below shows how the shorting plug should normally be fitted to
+The image below shows how the shorting plug is wired and how it

-the test socket.
 It shows connector Ш2 when looking into

 the socket from the left side of the machine.